Daddoo-Dev/crypticdash/docs/AI_INTEGRATION_README.md

 ### **Common Issues:**

 **AI Features Not Working:**
-- Check if AI is enabled in settings
+- AI is automatically enabled for all users
 - Verify API key is correctly configured
 - Ensure you have sufficient API credits